Aveen28/insr_blog/blog.md

 #### Taylor–Green Vortex Benchmark

 The Taylor–Green vortex is a classic analytical solution to the incompressible Euler equations in two dimensions.
-It’s widely used as a benchmark because:

-1. **Closed-form solution:**
-   You know the exact velocity field at any time, so you can measure numerical error directly.

-2. **No external forcing or viscosity:**
-   With ρ=1 and g=0, the equations reduce to pure advection plus pressure projection, making it a clean test of your solver’s ability to handle non-linear advection and maintain incompressibility.

-3. **Multiscale challenge:**
 Although the initial condition is smooth, the interacting vortices place stress on your spatial discretization: if your mesh (or neural representation) is too coarse or too diffusive, the smaller-scale features will wash out or degrade over time.

-You know the exact velocity field at any time, so you can measure numerical error directly.
-We validate on the 2D Taylor–Green vortex (zero viscosity) with analytical solution
+You know the exact velocity field at any time, so you can measure numerical error directly.We validate on the 2D Taylor–Green vortex (zero viscosity) with analytical solution

 $$
 \mathbf{u}(x,y,t) = \bigl(\sin x\cos y,\,-\cos x\sin y\bigr),